Contacts with government agencies

 You are entitled to contact government agencies and they are obliged to help you when you do.

 If you have questions of a simple nature, the best thing to do is to visit the relevant government agency’s website on the internet.
 It is common for government agencies’ websites to have information in several languages.
 You can also visit the government agencies in person.
 Or you can go to a government service centre, where several government agencies collaborate.
 Service centres have staff who are able to help you in more languages than Swedish and English.

-At a service centre you can get help and information from several different government agencies, such as Försäkringskassan, the Pensions Agency and the Tax Agency.
-The National Government Service Centre is responsible for the service centres.
+A service centre (servicekontor) is a place where you can get help and information from several different government agencies.
+You can get help in dealing with Arbetsförmedlingen, Försäkringskassan, the Swedish Migration Agency, the Swedish Pensions Agency and the Swedish Tax Agency.
+Service centres are run by the National Government Service Centre (Statens servicecenter).

 Staff at the service centre can help you with using e-services or filling in forms, for example.
 They can also inform you about your pending matters and print out various certificates and authentications.
 Many service centres also provide information about and help in using Arbetsförmedlingen’s services.
 In some service centres, you can apply for and collect ID cards.